Venice is one of those places that has more magic per square kilometre than almost any other city on earth—and crowds of tourists to prove it.

 One of my all-time favourite trips to Venice was when I visited my friend Maddy (who runs the beautiful blog, A Slow Adventure) one chilly but beautiful October in 2009, just as the flooding walkways started going up in St Mark’s Square.
 She was studying there for the term as an undergraduate Art History student, and her lectures were held in a beautiful old room in a Venetian palace, with a glimpse of the gondolas passing by on the Grand Canal through the window behind the lecturer.
 We stubbornly ate gelato despite the temperature, admired the Rialto by the dazzling golden light of the setting sun, and danced to some awesome jazz flute in a local bar (the same night I tasted grappa for the first—and probably the last—time).

-Because Maddy lived in Venice for several months, and the city holds a very special place in her heart, I asked her to contribute her advice to my own list.
+Because the city holds a very special place in her heart, I asked Maddy to add her advice to my own to create an epic travel guide to Venice.
 She has some great tips for making like a local, and taking advantage of all of the wonderful art that the city has to offer.